-When she is not working, she is spending time with her toddler son, Eli, and her baby daughter, Isabelle.
+When she is not working, she is spending time with her nearly three-year old son, Eli, and her newborn baby, Isabelle.